-Financial Sustainability (August 2020)
+Financial Sustainability (February 2020)

-During 2019-20 we examined the financial sustainability of each council in Wales.
-In Carmarthenshire County Council we concluded that the Council has maintained a sustainable financial position to date but will need to continue to develop its approach to delivering savings in light of anticipated budget pressures.
+During 2019-20 we examined the financial sustainability of each Council in Wales.
+We concluded that the Council has a strong financial position, but aspects of financial planning and its Medium Term Financial Strategy would benefit from strengthening.
 The report can be viewed here.